TUAT-Novice/DDPM_MNIST/README.md

 # DDPM_MNIST

-This is the code for generating mnist images via ddpm model.
+This is the simple implementation of ddpm model for MNIST.
+Please check more complex and detailed implementation from [https://github.com/tatakai1/classifier_free_ddim/tree/main](https://github.com/tatakai1/classifier_free_ddim/tree/main).

-The repository is built from the following two repositories.
+In this repository:

 Codes for cDDPM are from: [https://github.com/TeaPearce/Conditional_Diffusion_MNIST](https://github.com/TeaPearce/Conditional_Diffusion_MNIST).